HARVARD PRE-START TAXI & TAKE-OFF

 T Trimmer – Check the trims at about 11 o’clock and 2 o’clock.
 The Elevator trim should be at Eleven (E for elevator and eleven) and the rudder at Two o’clock, which provides a slight right bias as she will want to wander to the left on take-off.

-M Mixture & Mags – I check that the mixture is set to rich, and the mags are off.
+M Mixture & Mags – I check that the mixture is set to rich and the mags are off.
 On G-BJST, the mixture is rich when the lever is in the full aft position.
-However, you must be careful as our previous Harvard 4 G-BUKY was rich when the mixture lever was in the full forward position.
+However, you must be careful, as our previous Harvard 4 G-BUKY was rich when the mixture lever was fully forward.
 The thinking behind having it rich when fully aft was because a ratchet device in British and commonwealth service allowed the mixture to be pulled back to full rich when the throttle was closed.
-The theory behind this was that a student would always land in a rich situation in case of a go-around.
-It makes total sense to me but can be deadly when swapping from NA 64 Yales, Texans and Harvard’s with different ideas.
+The theory was that a student would always land in a rich situation in case of a go-around.
+It makes total sense but can be deadly when swapping from NA 64 Yales, Texans and Harvard’s with different ideas.

 Click the image below to enlarge.

-P Primer – Check the position of the primer, which is usually out Pre-start.
-Remember, though, the primer should be back in and locked after starting, which is included on the after start checks.
+P Primer – Check the position of the primer, which is usually out of Pre-start.
+Remember, though, the primer should be back in and locked after starting, which is included in the after-start checks.

 H Hatches – I would recommend opening at this point until the engine is running smoothly as this helps with communication with ground crew outside of the aircraft, and if there is a fire, you can get out quick.

 GGG – Check all of the ‘Gauges Gyros and Gills’ – If it’s a cold day, I will have the Oil Shutter knob pulled out (Gills) to help warm up the engine.